Chicken Gnocchi Soup: Creamy Comfort With Pillowy Bites

 Instructions

-1. Heat butter in a large pot over medium heat.
-Add onion, carrots, and celery; sauté until soft.
+1. Heat olive oil in a large pot over medium heat and add the onion, celery, carrots, and garlic.
+Cook until the vegetables soften and smell gently savory.

 Notes